gitlabhq/gitlabhq/doc/development/ux_guide/illustrations.md

 | #FC6D26   | #6B4FBB | #EEEEEE |

 ##### Color palette
-We suggest that pick the colors from the color palette.
+For consistency, we suggest to pick the colors from the color palette.

 | Orange | Purple |
 | -------- | -------- |